Barrington Christian Academy: Performing arts

 A large part of school is the performing arts.
-Each year, a Christmas play is produced, for which students in grades 1-7 audition to get a part.
-Every year, the 8th grade puts on a play as part of their English class under the direction of Jenna Tremblay.
-There is also a musical that is really good, and you should come watch it!
-It is still done as of 2025.
+Each year, a Christmas play is produced, for which students in grades 1-5 and 6-12 audition for parts.

-At the end of the 2006–2007 school year, the high school put on a production of You're A Good Man, Charlie Brown.
-Angela Williams directed the entire freshman class to put on an amazing performance of the musical.
-During the 2007–2008 school year, the sophomores and freshmen began to prepare a production of Godspell, but with the main character leaving the school suddenly and other mishaps, the musical was not done.
-Later that year, Angela Williams directed several of the sophomore and freshmen girls in performing several skits and mimes about topics such as the Debtor from the Bible, as well as a comic rendition of the Prodigal Son.
-The school has done other plays and things relating to the performing arts as of the 2020s, showing a notable increase in production value.
-The records that have all the plays that were done are out there somewhere, and if you can update this page, that would be nice.

 Transportation

 Public school bus transportation is provided to Barrington Christian Academy for students who live in Barrington, Warren, Bristol, East Providence, Providence, Lincoln, Cranston, Pawtucket, and Johnston, Rhode Island.
 The bus services mostly consist of Minibusses.
 There are also multiple vans used for transport.

 Scrip program

 Barrington Christian Academy participated in a scrip program that allowed families to purchase gift cards for well-known vendors.
 In return for the business, the vendors donate a certain percentage of the money to the school.
 The school has used this money to get new playground equipment.
 For a listing of the vendors and the percentage of money that is donated, please see the family order form.
 As of 2025, this program has been discontinued.